How to Revive a Dead or Dying Plant: 10 Simple Steps

 Step 2: Check if you’ve overwatered

 Plants need water to survive and thrive, but it’s possible to give a plant too much water.
 How can you tell?
 “Overwatered plants will have brown or yellow wilted leaves with moist soil,” says Valentino.
 “This will affect the roots, which can start to rot.”
 If you’ve been giving your plant too much water, you will need to make some changes—ASAP.
 “Move the plant out of direct sunlight and stop watering until the soil dries out,” advises Morganthaler.
 “If the soil is soggy, you may want to change the soil and the pot.”
 From there, do a little research.
-Look up your plant and its watering preferences, and make sure to follow that information to a T in the future.
+Look up your plant’s watering preferences, and make sure to follow that information to a T in the future.

 Carol Yepes/Getty Images

 Just like overwatering, it’s also easy to underwater—and for many people, a likely scenario.
 What are the signs of a thirsty plant?
 “The plant will begin to wilt,” notes Morganthaler.
 “Leaves will start to dry out and brown at the tips, and then turn brown, die and drop off.
 The soil will also crack and pull away from the edges of the pot.”